cerner/kaiju/docs/guide.md

 Keep up to date by following the what's new announcements.
 What's new can be viewed by clicking the gift icon in the upper-right corner of Kaiju.

+### Renaming

+Double clicking a workspace tab or project name will launch a dialog to rename it.

 ### Duplicate

 Workspaces can be duplicated for making quick workflow designs.
 The duplicate action can be found in the action bar under each workspace.